esraerdem/coaches/software/README.txt

 For every terminal in which you want to run or compile COACHES software, you need to set up some environment variables with the following command

+  $ cd $COACHES_HOME
   $ source bin/coaches_setup.bash

 Note:
-You can add 'source <PATH>/coaches/src/bin/setup.bash' in your .bashrc file if you want variables to be automatically set whener you open a terminal.
+  If you want variables to be automatically set whenever you open a terminal, add 'source $COACHES_HOME/bin/coaches_setup.bash' in your .bashrc file (after the definition of COACHES_HOME).
   Check that there are no conflicts with other projects in your machine (e.g., if you use other ROS catkin workspaces, it may give problems).